Vox: Single Manual Continentals

 Preset1.jpg (35248 bytes) Hoo, boy!
 Can you say weeeeeird!?
 Man, I just about fell over when I saw this thing.
 Another of Henry B's rare finds, it sits here supported by his trusty ironing board stand.

 Clearly a latecomer, probably 1971 (hence, the model name).
 The badge indicates it's Italian, a product of EME, under license from Vox Sound, which would place it in that time period.
+From the serial numbers I've collected, it appears there may have been over 900 of these suckers manufactured!

 Really just a basic Continental with a small bank of five Preset switches (looking very much like those on the Italian '300 or the Baroque).
 They function like Hammond presets (minus the "cancel" switch), with the first five "presetting" combinations of the four white drawbars (the drawbars themselves are deactivated), and the fifth activating the drawbars themselves.
 With a preset selected, the two sliders to the left of the keyboard determine the mix of Foundation and Reed tones.
 With the drawbars activated (preset #6), the black drawbars perform this function (like on a regular Continental).